Daniely2090/Daniely2090/README.md

 <h1 align="center">Hi 👋, I'm Daniel Yehudai</h1>

 <h3 align="center">
-Software Engineering Graduate | Backend & Full-Stack Developer
+Software Engineering Graduate | Full-Stack Developer
 </h3>

 ## 👨‍💻 About Me

-I enjoy building complete applications — from databases and backend APIs to mobile user experiences.
+I'm a Software Engineering graduate with hands-on experience developing a full-stack mobile application, from PostgreSQL data modeling and NestJS REST APIs to React Native user experiences.

 - 🏆 Co-developed **Jewish On The Way**, officially recognized as an Outstanding Final Project at SCE
-- ⚙️ Interested in backend development, system architecture and application security
+- ⚙️ Interested in backend development, system design, and secure application development
-- 🌱 Currently improving my DevOps and cloud deployment skills
+- 🌱 Currently strengthening my JavaScript, TypeScript, and backend development skills
-- 💼 Looking for a Junior Backend / Full-Stack Developer opportunity
+- 💼 Looking for a Junior Software, Full-Stack, or Backend Developer opportunity
 - 📍 Based in Israel

 ## 🌍 Featured Project

 ### 🏆 [Jewish On The Way](https://github.com/Merylhassid/jewish_on_the_way)

-Officially recognized as an Outstanding Final Project at SCE,

-Jewish On The Way is a mobile application helping Jewish travelers discover kosher restaurants, synagogues, minyans and Shabbat hosting worldwide.
+Officially recognized as an Outstanding Final Project at SCE, Jewish On The Way is a cross-platform mobile application that helps Jewish travelers discover kosher restaurants, synagogues, minyans, and Shabbat hosting worldwide.

 The application was developed collaboratively by a two-person team using:

 `TypeScript` · `NestJS` · `React Native` · `Expo` · `PostgreSQL` ·
 `PostGIS` · `TypeORM` · `Socket.IO` · `Jest`

-My work focused primarily on backend development, geospatial search, search classification, application security, automated testing and production deployment, alongside contributions to the mobile application.
+My contributions focused primarily on NestJS APIs, PostgreSQL/PostGIS geospatial search, JWT-based authentication and authorization, NLP-based search classification using TF-IDF and Naive Bayes, automated backend tests, and selected mobile features.

 ## 🛠️ Tech Stack

-`TypeScript` · `Node.js` · `NestJS` · `React Native` · `Expo` ·
+`TypeScript` · `JavaScript` · `Python` · `Node.js` · `NestJS` ·
-`PostgreSQL` · `PostGIS` · `TypeORM` · `Socket.IO` · `Jest` ·
+`React Native` · `Expo` · `PostgreSQL` · `PostGIS` · `TypeORM` ·
-`Docker` · `Linux` · `Git`
+`Socket.IO` · `Jest` · `Git`

 ## 🤝 Connect with Me